The Locker Key

 “I told you, I have some very capable help.”

-Barnett says nothing for about ten seconds.
+Barnett said nothing for about ten seconds.
 “And what will you do with this confession?”

 “Nothing.
 Nothing at all.
 As long as my guy and me and well, anybody we care about, stay alive and well.”